GlebkaF/fjsdoc/README.md

 MVP that shows how we can use jsdoc and flow types together when generating docs.

 - [x] get AST via babylon
-- [x] get names from named and default export declarations
+- [x] get class names from named and default export declarations
-- [x] get raw JSdoc class description
+- [x] get raw JSdoc of a class (i.e. linked to a class comment block)
-- [x] get a list of class methods
+- [x] get a list of a class methods
-- [ ] get flow types for class methods
+- [ ] get flow types of a class methods
-- [ ] parse linked JSDoc for each class method
+- [ ] parse JSDoc for each class method
 - [ ] reconcile flow and JSdoc types for class methods
 - [ ] arrange repo with lerna and yarn workspaces
 - [ ] create simple react(?) app which represents output of fjs core function